Tim Locastro: New York Yankees

 On July 1, 2021, the Diamondbacks traded Locastro to the New York Yankees in exchange for Keegan Curtis.
 On July 11, Locastro hit his first Yankees home run against Framber Valdez of the Houston Astros.
 Locastro played in nine games (batting 4-for-21) for the Yankees before suffering a torn anterior cruciate ligament while catching a fly ball off the bat of Boston Red Sox outfielder Alex Verdugo on July 17, ending his 2021 season.
 In 2021, Locastro had the fastest sprint speed of all major league center fielders, and the second-fastest sprint speed in the major leagues, at 30.7 ft/s.

 On November 5, 2021, Locastro was claimed off waivers by the Boston Red Sox.
 However, he was non-tendered on November 30, making him a free agent.
 On March 13, 2022, Locastro was signed by the Yankees to a one-year major league deal.
 He began the 2022 season with the Scranton/Wilkes-Barre RailRiders and was promoted to the major leagues on April 17.
+Playing in 38 games for the Yankees, Locastro batted .186/.239/.349 with 2 home runs, 4 RBI, and 8 stolen bases.
+On November 10, Locastro was removed from the 40-man roster and sent outright to Triple–A; he subsequently elected free agency.

 New York Mets

 On January 9, 2023, Locastro signed a minor league contract with the New York Mets organization with a spring training invitation.
+On March 27, the Mets designated Darin Ruf for assignment, clearing the way for Locastro to make the major league Opening Day roster.
+He played in 11 games for the Mets, going hitless in 7 at-bats while appearing mainly as a pinch runner before he was placed on the injured list with back spasms on April 17.
+He began a rehab assignment with the Single-A St. Lucie Mets on April 30.
+He suffered a thumb injury late in his rehab assignment and was placed on the 60-day injured list on May 19.
+It was later revealed that he would undergo surgery to repair a torn UCL in his right thumb.
+On August 12, he was activated and slotted in the lineup as the starting center fielder in that day's game against the Atlanta Braves.
+In 43 games for the Mets, he batted .232/.338/.393 with 2 home runs, 3 RBI, and 6 stolen bases.
+Following the season on November 2, Locastro was removed from the 40–man roster and sent outright to the Triple–A Syracuse Mets.
+He elected free agency on November 6.